 Flights to Gold Coast

-Unsurprisingly, water is the fuel that powers Australia's sixth largest city - from famous surf spots such as Burleigh Heads and Snapper Rocks, where every March the Quicksilver Pro Gold Coast is held, to the spectacular cobweb of canals, more than Venice and Amsterdam combined, which criss-cross five main rivers, as well as numerous creeks and lakes.
+Unsurprisingly, water is the fuel that powers tourism for Australia's sixth largest city.
+If you're a surfer, you'll want to check out famous surf spots like Burleigh Heads and Snapper Rocks, where every March the Quicksilver Pro Gold Coast is held.
+If you prefer to command a kayak, water bike or stand up paddle board, you'll enjoy the spectacular cobweb of canals (more than Venice and Amsterdam combined) that criss-cross five main rivers, as well as numerous creeks and lakes.
+More about beach culture.

-When you can drag yourself away from the water, the Gold Coast will literally take your breath away with its rides which range from white-knuckle experiences to educational fun.
+When you can drag yourself away from the water, the Gold Coast will literally take your breath away with its theme park rides, which range from white-knuckle experiences to educational fun.

-All that action will build up an appetite but the Gold Coast will feed you in style.
-With access to some of Australia's freshest seafood and produce, as well as a diverse range of cuisines to choose from and a plethora of outdoor venues that work well with the relaxed lifestyle, you won't go home hungry.
+All that action will build up an appetite, but the Gold Coast will feed you in style.
+With access to some of Australia's freshest seafood and produce, local restaurants, cafes and street food markets excel at creating delicious dishes in every cuisine style.

 It may be famous for its sun-kissed beaches and hair-raising theme parks, but scratch the Gold Coast's surface and you'll find plenty of reasons to keep coming back.